 A longer version of this application note can be downloaded here: Bluetooth and Regulatory Compliance

-See the Bluetooth Qualification section and Regulatory Statements section on the module's datasheet for additional details:
+See the Bluetooth Qualification section and Regulatory Statements section on the specific module's datasheet for additional details.

 Bringing an electronic product to market involves ensuring the product not only provides the intended function, but also complies with the standards bodies throughout the market regions.
 In order to identify a product as a Bluetooth device, it must comply with the relevant portions of the Bluetooth specification.
 In addition, the Bluetooth radio transmitter (RF) must conform to regional frequency allocation rules.
 As a “computing device”, the product must comply with electromagnetic compatibility (EMC) rules.